 How do income taxes and federal income tax obligations differ for residents of Puerto Rico?

-Residents of Puerto Rico typically do not pay federal income tax on income sourced within the island.
-Still, they must file a U.S. federal tax return if they have income outside Puerto Rico.
-Consulting a tax professional who understands Puerto Rican and U.S. tax laws can help navigate these complexities, ensuring compliance and maximizing benefits from applicable tax exemption decrees.
-This can help manage your overall total property tax liability effectively.
+Residents of Puerto Rico typically do not pay income tax in the United States on income sourced within the island.
+However, they must file a U.S. federal tax return if they have gross income outside Puerto Rico.
+Consulting a lawyer or tax professional who understands Puerto Rican and U.S. tax laws can help navigate these complexities, ensuring compliance and maximizing benefits from foreign tax credit incentives and capital gains tax advantages.

 What is the process for filing a personal property tax return in Puerto Rico, and what items are considered tangible personal property?